Humeos-com/scanorhize-pi/OFFLINE_RESOURCES.md

 ## Notes

-- The integrity checks from CDN have been removed since we're serving local files
+- Integrity attributes from CDN are not used for local files
 - All resources are minified versions for optimal performance
 - The application will work seamlessly in both online and offline modes